spring-jdbc-crud/simplejdbcmapper/README.md

  /*
   For custom queries use the following method to get the columns sql.
-Works well with Spring row mappers like BeanPropertyRowMapper(), SimplePropertyRowMapper() etc, creating the appropriate column aliases when the column name does not match the corresponding underscore case property name.
+Works well with Spring row mappers like BeanPropertyRowMapper, SimplePropertyRowMapper etc, creating the appropriate column aliases when the column name does not match the corresponding underscore case property name.
 This facilitates these row mappers to populate all the properties.
+Note in this case the 'name' property is mapped to the 'product_name' column.
  */
  String sql = "SELECT " + sjm.getBeanFriendlySqlColumns(Product.class) +  " FROM product WHERE product_name = ?";

  // Using Spring's JdbcClient api for the above sql.
-JdbcClient is using SimplePropertyRowMapper() internally here.
+JdbcClient is using SimplePropertyRowMapper internally here.
  List<Product> products = sjm.getJdbcClient().sql(sql).param("someProductName").query(Product.class).list();

  // Using Spring's JdbcTemplate api for the above sql